 Anshul Shah

-I am a Ph.D. student at Johns Hopkins University in the department of Computer Science.
-I am advised by Prof. Rama Chellappa working on problems in Computer Vision and Machine Learning.
-I am generously supported by Amazon Fellowship.
+I am a Research Scientist at Apple.
+I graduated with a Ph.D. in Computer Science from Johns Hopkins University in Feb'24 where I was advised by Prof. Rama Chellappa and was working on problems in Computer Vision and Machine Learning.
 I also obtained an MS in Computer Science from University of Maryland, College Park.

 Previously I obtained a B.Tech(Honors) and M.Tech in Electrical Engineering from Indian Institute of Technology Madras.
 At IIT-M I was working under the guidance of Prof. A.N Rajagopalan in the area of Image Deblurring and Video Generation.